Chuck Norris: Subsequent success (1990–1999)

 In 1993, he began shooting the action series Walker, Texas Ranger.
 The television show is centered on Sergeant Cordell Walker (Norris), a member of the Texas Rangers, a state-level bureau of investigation, and is about his adventures fighting criminals with his partner James Trivette.
-It lasted eight seasons on CBS and continued in syndication on other channels, notably the Hallmark Channel.
-The show was very successful in the ratings throughout its run, ranking among the Top 30 programs from 1995 until 1999, and ranking in the Top 20 in both the 1995–1996 and 1998–1999 seasons.
+It aired from 1993 to 2001 on CBS and continued in syndication on other channels, notably the Hallmark Channel.
+Throughout its run, the show was a consistent ratings success, ranking among the Top 30 programs from 1995 to 1999, including Top 20 finishes in the 1995–1996 and 1998–1999 seasons.
 In 1999, Norris produced and played Walker in a supporting role in the Walker, Texas Ranger spin-off Sons of Thunder.
-The same year, also playing the role of Walker, Norris acted in a crossover episode of the Sammo Hung's TV show Martial Law.
+The same year, also playing the role of Walker, Norris acted in a crossover episode of the Sammo Hung TV show Martial Law.
 For another crossover, Hung also appeared as his character in Walker, Texas Ranger.

-Separately from Walker, Texas Ranger, on August 25, 1993, the Randy Travis television special Wind in the Wire first aired.
-Norris was among the guests.
+Separately from Walker, Texas Ranger, on August 25, 1993, the Randy Travis television special Wind in the Wire first aired; Norris was among the guests.
 At the 1994 edition of the World Wrestling Federation (WWF)'s Survivor Series event, Norris was the special outside enforcer for the Casket Match between The Undertaker and Yokozuna.
 During the match, Norris delivered a roundhouse kick to an interfering Jeff Jarrett.
 In 1996, Norris wrote the book The Secret Power Within: Zen Solutions to Real Problems.
-Since 1997, Norris has appeared with Christie Brinkley in a long-running series of cable TV infomercials promoting Total Gym home fitness equipment.
+Since 1997, Norris had appeared with Christie Brinkley in a long-running series of cable TV infomercials promoting Total Gym home fitness equipment.
 On November 1, 1998, CBS premiered Michael Preece's television film Logan's War: Bound by Honor, starring Norris and Eddie Cibrian.
-The television film was ranked third among the thirteen most viewed shows of that week.
+It was ranked third among the thirteen most viewed shows of that week.